 In case of a void marriage, Colorado judges will also enforce the prenuptial agreement provisions to a certain extent that is deemed to avoid unfair results.

-If you have further questions about drawing a prenuptial agreements in Colorado, don’t hesitate to contact our professional team for expert advice.
+If you have further questions about drawing a prenuptial agreement in Colorado, don’t hesitate to contact our professional team for expert advice.